rchakode/hugo-mx-gateway/README.md

 # Deployment
 Consider one of the following resources according to the selected installation platform.

-## Deployment on Google Appp Engine
+## Deployment on Google App Engine
 This requires to have an active GCP account and [Google Cloud SDK](https://cloud.google.com/sdk) (gcloud) installed on your work station.

 * Create/select a GCP project to deploy `hugo-mx-gateway`.